ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

 The most common use case is an external memory to use as additional data storage.

-<span class="warnings">**Warning:** We are changing the QSPI HAL API in an upcoming release of Mbed OS.
-This page documents code that exists on a feature branch of Mbed OS.
-You can find details on how it may affect you in the [Implementing the QSPI API](#implementing-quadspi) section.</span>

 ### Assumptions

 #### Defined behavior